LnBdd/hyberflow/docs/Electronics.md

   <img src="../images/electronics/conn_flowsensor.svg" width=400>
 </p>

-Use JST-PH crimp contacts to crimpt the Sensorion ribbon cable.
+Cut off one plug of the Molex Picoblade cable.
+Use 5 JST-PH crimp contacts to crimpt the cable, the n.c. cable can remain free.
 Plug the 5 cables into one JST-PH5 connector as shows in the pictures.

 ### Staiger valves